AchBenlakhdar/achrafben.github.io/content/about/index.md

   - Mentoring
 ---

-Hello!
+Helll!
 I'm Achraf Benlakhdar and I'm currently pursuing my Master's Degree in Computer Science.

 <p align="justify">
 Throughout my career, I have demonstrated a strong passion for Software Development and a commitment to achieving excellence through data-driven outcomes.
 My internship experiences have honed my ability to work in a diverse and multicultiral environment, communicate effectively and apply software engineering skills to various scenarios.</p>